 Our plan was to stay in New York for a few nights then road trip to the Hamptons for a long weekend and then back to the city to continue our two week adventure.
-This post is the first of 4 diary entries/guides to our two week stay.
-The next being an inspiring trip upstate to the charming town of Cold Spring, a jam packed day of design finds and rooftop parties in Brooklyn, and rounded off by musings in Manhattan.
+This post is the first of three diary entries/guides to our two week stay.
+The next being an inspiring trip upstate to the charming town of Cold Spring and a jam packed day of design finds and rooftop parties in Brooklyn.

 We arrived from London Heathrow to JFK after a fairly successful flight with a 14 month old at our first stop at our friends Olivia and Sami’s home on the Upper East side.

 Olivia is a language therapist and an amazing hostess and Sami runs a PR company in London and New York, they moved to New York a year ago to set up the office.
 You can get lost in Olivia’s musings on life and NY on her blog In Your Best Writing and read her much more thought provoking view on our Hamptons trip here.
 Their apartment overlooks Central Park and was a sanctuary after a long flight landing in a hot city.

 Isn’t that view straight out of a Nora Ephron film?